Identity Crisis: City or Suburb?

 , White Plains

-Confirmed SpeakerChristopher Gomez, AICP, currently serves as the Commissioner of Planning for the City of White Plains, NY.
-Prior to appointment in 2015, Chris served as the Director of Planning and Development for the Village of Port Chester, NY and previously as an Associate Land Use Planner with the County of Westchester and with the New York City Department of Transportation Manhattan Borough Commissioner’s Office.
-Chris has an undergraduate degree in architecture and urban studies from Lehigh University and earned his M.S Planning degree from Columbia University in 2005.
-He currently serves on the Board of Directors of the Westchester Municipal Planning Federation (WMPF) and as an appointed Planning Commissioner in the City of Peekskill, NY.
-Chris also maintains professional certifications from the National Form Based Code Institute, National Development Council, Urban Land Institute, and National Charrette Institute.
+Confirmed SpeakerChristopher Gomez, AICP, currently serves as the Commissioner of Planning for the City of White Plains, NY which is currently undergoing a building boom with over 4,000 multi-family dwelling units the development pipeline.
+Recently, Chris led a 15-month public planning process culminating in the White Plains Transit District Strategic Plan to re-imagine a new downtown transit-oriented node including the redevelopment of 4.5 acres of publically-owned land.
+Chris previously served as the Director of Planning and Development for the Village of Port Chester, NY where he spearheaded the adoption of the Village’s award-winning comprehensive plan, Local Waterfront Revitalization Program, and substantial downtown zoning amendments.
+In the role of Associate Land Use Planner with the Westchester County, NY Planning Department, Chris contributed to Westchester 2025, the County’s long-range regional planning initiative.
+Chris has an undergraduate degree in architecture from Lehigh University and an M.S Planning degree from Columbia University.
+He currently serves on the Board of Directors of the Westchester Municipal Planning Federation (WMPF) and as a Planning Commissioner in the City of Peekskill, NY.
+Chris also maintains professional certifications from the National Form Based Code Institute (FBCI), National Development Council (NDC), and National Charrette Institute (NCI).

 , Mayor, City of New Rochelle